 This is a project conducted at the IAM Lab at the University of Maryland, College Park.
-I work with my supervisor, Hernisa Kacorri and my fellow lab member, Utkarsh Dwivedi.
+I work with my supervisor, Hernisa Kacorri and my fellow lab members, Utkarsh Dwivedi, Lining Wang, and Kyungjun Lee.

 AI and data-driven systems offer the possibility of removing many accessibility barriers.
 To develop and deploy such technologies, datasets and data sharing play an important role for training and evaluating machine learning models, as well as benchmarking, mitigating bias, and understanding the complexity of real world AI-infused applications for people with disabilities.
-However, there is a scarcity of available population data in wellness, accessibility, and aging due to smaller populations, disparate characteristics, lack of expertise for data annotation, as well as privacy concerns.
-This is problematic, as it leads to practical challenges in developing technologies that work for diverse user populations.
+However, there is a scarcity of available population data in accessibility and aging due to smaller populations, disparate characteristics, lack of expertise for data annotation, as well as privacy concerns.
+This leads to practical challenges in developing technologies that work for diverse user populations.

 As a first step, we have released a data surfacing repository called IncluSet (Official Site) for the accessibility community to easily discover and link to datasets that include data sourced from people with disabilities and older adults.
 The datasets were manually located by our research team at IAM Lab.
 The repository stores metadata about where the datasets can be found, the populations represented, data types, or technology used.
 None of the datasets is stored in our servers.
 A download link is only included for the datasets that are publicly available.
 Datasets that are available upon request include an email that data creators have indicated and a link to a webpage describing the data when available.
 The repository also links to datasets that don’t include any sharing intent or information from the creators by pointing to the related publications where data collection is described.